sequenceiq/bintray-cli/README.md

 ## Authentication

+Obviously you will need a Bintray account, i recommend to use github OAuth.

 Bintray REST api needs basic authentication.
 Username is your Bintray login id, while the `API key` can be found at your [profile tab](https://bintray.com/user/edit/tab/apikey)